Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Circularity

-It is true that the use of reduced density matrices to describe subsystems is often motivated by the fact that the reduced density matrix retains enough information about the state to deduce Born rule probabilities for outcomes of measurements performed solely on that system (\citealp[\textsection 2.4.6]{schlosshauer}; \citealp[box 2.6]{nielsen2010}).
-However, we believe an alternative justification is possible which has nothing to do with probabilities or measurements but instead focuses on the information needed to specify the dynamics of a subsystem when it is isolated from its environment.\footnote{One might also appeal to Zurek's envariance-based argument for the use of reduced density matrices without accepting his later steps concerning probabilities \citep[II.B]{zurek2005}.} Suppose that at least for a time subsystems $A$ and $B$ are isolated.
-The mathematical object that represents the state of $A$ should (i) contain sufficient information within itself to determine its own time evolution, and (ii) be invariant under different possible time evolutions of $B$.\footnote{These two constraints alone are clearly insufficient.
-Any boring, trivial, static mathematical object would satisfy both.} The reduced density matrix has both of these properties.
-Let $\widehat{U}_t$ be the unitary operator that gives the time evolution of the state.
-Since $A$ and $B$ are non-interacting, $\widehat{U}_t=\widehat{U}_A\otimes\widehat{U}_B$.
-It is easy to generate the time evolution of $\widehat{\rho}_A$,
+Second, the idea that the reduced density matrix describes the state of a subsystem---which we use in our derivation of the Born rule---could be doubted. \begin{quotation} {{It is not obvious that the reduced density operator for system $A$ is in any sense a description for the state of system $A$.
+The physical justification for making this identification is that the reduced density operator provides the correct measurement statistics for measurements made on system $A$. \citep[\textsection 2.4.3]{nielsen2010}}} \end{quotation} It is true that the use of reduced density matrices to describe subsystems is often motivated by the fact that the reduced density matrix retains enough information about the state to deduce Born rule probabilities for outcomes of measurements performed solely on that system (\citealp[\textsection 2.4.6]{schlosshauer}; \citealp[box 2.6]{nielsen2010}).
+However, we believe an alternative justification is possible which has nothing to do with probabilities or measurements.
+(We only give a first pass at such a justification here.
+In particular, we do not show that reduced density matrices are the only viable way to mathematically represent the state of a subsystem.\footnote{Alternatively, one might appeal to Zurek's envariance-based argument for the use of reduced density matrices without accepting his later steps concerning probabilities \citep[II.B]{zurek2005}.}) In \textsection \ref{sec21} we proposed that the mathematical representation of the state of a subsystem should (1) together with the states of all other subsystems and facts about the connections between the subsystems yield the total state, and (2) be sufficient to determine its own evolution when the subsystem is isolated.
+In general, the reduced density matrix for a composite system $AB$, $\widehat{\rho}_{AB}$, cannot be constructed uniquely from the separated reduced density matrices for $A$ and $B$.
+The matrix $\widehat{\rho}_{AB}$ also encodes facts about the entanglement between $A$ and $B$.
+But, as these are just facts about how $A$ and $B$ are connected, condition (1) is satisfied.
+To see that condition (2) is met, suppose that at least for a time subsystem $A$ is isolated from everything else, $E$.
+Let $\widehat{U}_t$ be the unitary operator that gives the time evolution of the total state.
+Since $A$ and $E$ are non-interacting, $\widehat{U}_t=\widehat{U}_A\otimes\widehat{U}_E$.
+The time evolution of $\widehat{\rho}_A$ is then given by $\widehat{U}_A\widehat{\rho}_A\widehat{U}_A^\dagger$ ($\widehat{U}_E$ is irrelevant).